hmcts/case-document-metadata-migration/Migration_Instructions.md

         Eg: ./getSampleRecordsForVerification.sh sscs_main_csvs

-This should fetch 3 records from each csv and include them in the SQL.
+This would fetch 3 records from each csv and include them in the SQL.

-Run generated SQL query against "evidence" database.
+Run generated SQL query against "evidence" database before EM job started.
 Ideally it should return empty records.
-In case if it returns a record for a documentId which have metadata already then please replace that with some other docId from SAME csv file.
+In case if it returns a record for a documentId which have metadata already then please replace that id in the SQL with some other docId from SAME csv file.

-Make sure that we should include at least one csv record which doesn't have any metadata from each csv file for the post migration verification.
+*Note:* Make sure that we should include at least one csv record which doesn't have any metadata from each csv file for the post migration verification.